 Williams and Peterson provided information to police that linked Smith to Braum’s killing.

-The three defendants, all Southern-born migrants who worked in U.S. Steel’s massive Clairton works, were tried together and convicted of first-degree murder on February 13, 1931.
+The three defendants, all single and all recent migrants who worked in U.S. Steel’s massive Clairton works, were tried together and convicted of first-degree murder on February 13, 1931.

 The case against them was quite strong.
 They had committed numerous robberies, were involved in multiple shootings, and were in possession of stolen merchandise.